danielsaidi/website_danielsaidi/collections/_posts/2025/2025-02-17-when-tech-giants-bow-reconsidering-my-relationship-with-us-tech.md

 As the 2024 election proved such assumptions wrong, the masks came off as US Big Tech rushed to hail the return of the king.
 Sponsoring and endorsing, with their necks bent and mouths shut.

+While I have much to say about Musk and other US Big Tech actors, most has already been said in longer texts elsewhere.
+I will instead focus on the one that is the most difficult to handle - Apple.

-For me, the hardest part has been to see Apple play its part in this travesty.
-Apple has been deeply flawed in recent years, but what they do now - or rather don't do - is something that I can't accept.
+For me, it's been especially hard to see Apple, of all companies, play its part in this travesty.
+Apple has been flawed in recent years, but what they do now - or rather don't do - is very disturbing.

 As Matt Massicotte writes in [his blog post]({{page.mattie}}), "Apple is supporting a regime that is not just destroying democracy in the United States, but is actively working to do so globally."

 This is no understatement.
 Apple *is* supporting a regime that is lashing out against allies, attacking countries like Canada and Denmark while cozying up to Russia.

-The way that Apple is actively supporting and passively watching this coup happen is unforgivable.
+This demands some consequences.

 ## What will I do?